aleksanderbl29/dawaR/README.md

 ![r-universe](https://aleksanderbl29.r-universe.dev/badges/dawaR)
 <!-- badges: end -->

-The goal of dawaR is to make access to the Danish Web Address API convenient for many more users.
+The goal of `{dawaR}` is to make access to the Danish Web Address API convenient for many more users.

 ## Installation